sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/bc0400/README.md

 - Roman Republic
 - Scythians

+New additions:
+- MANY earthquakes in the Middle East during this period

 ## China History

 You have the latter stages of the Zhou dynasty, and the Warring States period from 481 - 221 BC.
 [1]